Mohammadshahidshaik/disys-lab.github.io/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/dcf3d5d0-a4a4-486f-bd9a-64b612392aad/deploy-status)](https://app.netlify.com/sites/brave-bell-c85a34/deploys)

-# Research lab website template
+# DISys Lab Research Website

 This website is built with [Jekyll](https://jekyllrb.com/).
 It is derived from the great template provided by the